astashov/liftosaur/blog/docs/index.md

 And if you progress in Bench Press - then **ALL** the reused exercises would move the weights into overrides - because it just went unsync with them.

-#### Repeating the same exercise over multiple weeks via `Squat[1-4]`
+#### Repeating the same exercise over multiple weeks via `Squat, Barbell[1-4]`

 Usually in multi-week programs, you have exactly the same exercises on the same days over multiple weeks.
 So, to avoid typing them over and over, you can specify that the same exercise would be repeated over multiple weeks, by specifying a range of weeks after exercise name.

 {% plannercode %}
-Bench Press[1-5] / 3x8
+Bench Press, Barbell[1-5] / 3x8
 {% endplannercode %}

-The syntax is `Squat[fromWeek-toWeek]`.
-If you do that, you don't have to type `Bench Press / 3x8` on weeks 2-5.
+The syntax is `Squat, Barbell[fromWeek-toWeek]`.
+If you do that, you don't have to type `Bench Press, Barbell / 3x8` on weeks 2-5.
 In the full day mode, your days would be empty, and in the per-day mode - the exercises would be listed under the text input on the repeated days, but would be undediable.

 {% plannercode %}
 # Week 1
 ## Day 1
-Bench Press[1-4] / 3x8
+Bench Press, Barbell[1-4] / 3x8

 # Week 2
 ## Day 1